Advicedripping-shower

 Replace the washer (if it has one) or install a replacement cartridge if it is beyond repair.

-Clean the valve pipes with some descaler granules and warm water.
+In hard water areas limescale build up can be the underlying cause of problems relating to the shower control.
+Clean the filters and remove and descale the cartridges with some descaler granules and warm water.
 Do not use boiling water when cleaning as it will damage rubber seals inside the valve and ensure you rinse any chemicals off thoroughly afterwards.

 • Reassemble the valve